Argentine stocks slide, mirroring global trend

 "Profit-taking continued in global markets and our market followed the same trend," said Hernan Labrone, an analyst at Fenix Compania Financiera.

-Losses were led by energy-related companies such as Brazil's Petrobras APBR.BA (PETR4.SA: Cotización), which fell 7.4 percent to 38.60 pesos a share in Buenos Aires, and steel-tube maker Tenaris TENA.BA TS.N, whose shares fell 6.25 percent to 34.50 pesos.
+Losses were led by energy-related companies such as Brazil's Petrobras APBR.BA (PETR4.SA), which fell 7.4 percent to 38.60 pesos a share in Buenos Aires, and steel-tube maker Tenaris TENA.BA TS.N, whose shares fell 6.25 percent to 34.50 pesos.

 Tenaris, the most heavily weighted company on the MerVal, is a leading supplier of steel pipes to the energy industry.